Frumph/comicpress/readme.txt

 == Changelog ==

 = 4.3 =
+* wp_title filter removed and now using WordPress's default one
+* layout is controlled in the customizer now
+* templates for individual character and location for comic easel users landing pages added
+* author pages restyled
+* tons and tons of CSS changes, no elements were renamed mainly colorizations, margin's removed etc.
+* adjustable site width & sidebars in the customizer
+* zappbar support for responsive, mobile friendly comicpress
 * added layout options to the costumizer
 * added locations taxonomy template, for comic easel, for custom location pages
 * added new CSS requirements for theme review team for screen readers